 Must-see video: The Little Known Truth About Mammograms

 “Turns out, mammograms save fewer lives than you think…”

-Why is this such a complicated, often debated topic?
 Dr. Michael Gregor has made a series of 14 videos explaining the pros and cons of mammography.
-Women need to take the time to understand this.
-Here is one of the videos:
+Women need to take the time to understand this:

 Dr. Pam Popper also posted a video about the importance of women being properly informed about mammograms, breast cancer and DCIS: